Communication: Therapeutic and Professional Communication

 2. Demonstrate therapeutic communication skills to communicate with patients and their families.

-1. Introduction of Communication
+1. Elements of Communication

 A more comprehensive understanding of communication refers to the sharing of information, ideas, and feelings, typically aimed at mutual understanding.
 In this way, you must consider the sender, the recipient, and the transaction.
 Simply put, the sender is the person sharing the message, the recipient is the person receiving and interpreting the message, and the transaction is the way that the message is delivered and the factors that influence the context and environment of the communication.
 As you can see, communication is a complex process.
-It involves more than just what you say and takes many forms as reflected in Figure 3.1.
+It involves more than just what you say and takes many forms as reflected in Figure 1 below:

 image